-A total of 11 articles supported this theory with 3 referring to the context (lack of awareness of services) (Halstead, Williams, & Gonzalez-Guarda, 2017; Logan, 2005; Munro, 2015), 7 to the importance of messages used (Amin et al., 2017; Bicanic, Hehenkamp, van de Putte, van Wijk, & de Jongh, 2015; Donne et al., 2018; Du Mont, Woldeyohannes, Macdonald, Kosa, & Turner, 2017; Halstead et al., 2017; Olsen, Majeed-Ariss, Teniola, & White, 2017; Patterson, Greeson, & Campbell, 2009) and 3 considering the forms of media used (Bacchus et al., 2018; Patterson et al., 2009; Sabina & Ho, 2014).
+A total of 11 articles supported this theory with 3 referring to the lack of awareness of services (Halstead, Williams, & Gonzalez-Guarda, 2017; Logan, 2005; Munro, 2015), 7 to the importance of messages used (Amin et al., 2017; Bicanic, Hehenkamp, van de Putte, van Wijk, & de Jongh, 2015; Donne et al., 2018; Du Mont, Woldeyohannes, Macdonald, Kosa, & Turner, 2017; Halstead et al., 2017; Olsen, Majeed-Ariss, Teniola, & White, 2017; Patterson, Greeson, & Campbell, 2009) and 3 that considered the choice of media (Bacchus et al., 2018; Patterson et al., 2009; Sabina & Ho, 2014).

-(Munro, 2015) Lack of awareness of services was mentioned in three articles.

-Efforts should be made by nurses to ensure that these materials clearly explain the SV services and resources…, as well as how students can go about accessing them. …student knowledge and utilisation of SV resources/services work together (p.15) (Halstead et al., 2017).
+Services offering support after SV should be promoted so people are knowledgeable and feel confident in accessing care.

-This knowledge deficit encompassed factors such as not knowing which services were needed after an assault, where or how to get services, and how to pay for such services (p.4)(Munro, 2015).
+This knowledge deficit encompassed factors such as not knowing which services were needed after an assault, where or how to get services, and how to pay for such services [p.4](Munro, 2015)

-Women interviewed about the barriers to services explained ‘...there is a need to expand the availability of services for sexual assault victims and to better market currently available services (p.19) (Logan, 2005).
+...there is a need to expand the availability of services for sexual assault victims and to better market currently available services [p.19] (Logan, 2005).

-The message contained in promotional material is important.
-As theory 2 states improving people’s knowledge of care available leads to their empowerment.
-Information about physical health consequences of SV should be shared so that timely help can be sought.
+SRHS offer a range of medical care after SV including those required to be given in a timely manner such as PEPSE [Post-Exposure Prophylaxis to HIV after Sexual Exposure], emergency contraception and hepatitis B vaccination for post-exposure use.
+Messages need to address these potential physical health consequences of SV;